zilbers/analytics-challenge-boilerplate/README.md

 ![](https://i.imgur.com/gtPzvXP.jpg)

  - Add controls for time-ranges in relevant charts (you can implement it in any way that still works with the [default requirements](backend.md))
- - The site uses `xstate` state machines for its data. you can use another method to send out AJAX if you prefer.

 ### Tiles to present:
  - Showing events on Google Map (cluster events).